 Gay Friendly Canada

-Canada continues to be one of the most LGBT-welcoming countries in the world, where people can openly be who they are, without fear of legal discrimination in the workplace, where they live, or because of who they choose to love.
+This is a fantastic time to visit Canada, where people can openly be who they are, without fear of legal discrimination in the workplace, where they live, or because of who they choose to love.
+Well done Canada!